Omega Seamaster Alternatives: 5 Affordable Recommendations

 Our last stop in the ‘affordable’ bracket is with Raymond Weil and specifically, their Freelancer Diver range.
 The specs of this one line up very close against the Longines above so you’re getting 300m water resistance, ceramic bezel and a stainless steel makeup.

-This one does drop down to 30 hours power reserve but keeps the high quality sapphire crystal.
-There’s a date indicator on this one too, but its design is unique to the stylings we’ve seen before, incorporating a larger indicator at the 4 o’clock position that show 3 numbers and an arrow marker.
+This one does drop down to 30 hours power reserve but keeps the high-quality sapphire crystal.
+There’s a date indicator on this one too, but its design is unique to the stylings we’ve seen before, incorporating a larger indicator at the 4 o’clock position that shows 3 numbers and an arrow marker.

-The stylings of this one are a little darker too and will appeal to those who are fans of Raymond Weil’s typical clean and minimal design theme.
+The stylings of this one are a little darker too and will appeal to those who are fans of Raymond Weil’s typically clean and minimal design theme.

 Brand new your starting around the £1,700 mark, but if you head over to the trusted pre-owned sites, you will find some models below £1,300!

-To finish up, we’ll look at a watch from a brand you’re more likely to directly associate with Omega and that’s Brietling.
-Whilst best known for their aviation themed watches, Brietling are no strangers to the ocean and have a full range of diving watches to suit many tastes.
+To finish up, we’ll look at a watch from a brand you’re more likely to directly associate with Omega and that’s Breitling.
+Whilst best known for their aviation-themed watches, Breitling are no strangers to the ocean and have a full range of diving watches to suit many tastes.